kadena-community/kadena.js/packages/libs/client-utils/etc/client-utils-core.api.md

 // Warnings were encountered during analysis:
 //
+// lib/esm/core/client-helpers.d.ts:229:5 - (ae-forgotten-export) The symbol "InitialInput" needs to be exported by the entry point index.d.ts
 // lib/esm/core/utils/with-emitter.d.ts:26:5 - (ae-forgotten-export) The symbol "Any" needs to be exported by the entry point index.d.ts
 // lib/esm/core/utils/with-emitter.d.ts:45:5 - (ae-forgotten-export) The symbol "ExtractEventType" needs to be exported by the entry point index.d.ts
 // lib/esm/core/utils/with-emitter.d.ts:46:5 - (ae-forgotten-export) The symbol "StartFrom" needs to be exported by the entry point index.d.ts